Atan0707/varsity-hackathon/README.md

    - Staff scan NFC stickers to update the location of items
    - Donors can track their donations in real-time

-## DAO Governance

-GlassFund incorporates DAO functionality that allows stakeholders to:

-- Create proposals for new donation pools or charity initiatives
-- Vote on existing proposals
-- Track proposal status and execution
-- Participate in community governance decisions

 ## Front-End View

 ### GlassFund Landing Page